abdullah-erturk/SecureBoot-Grub2FM-Suite/README.md

 With Script, you can easily install Grub2 File Manager for your USB-HDD and flash disks.

 The script can also be installed on vhd and vhdx virtual disks.
 It also automatically downloads the Release Grub2FM files in the language of your choice from the Github site.
-You can then install it o n all or part of your USB disk.
+You can then install it on all or part of your USB disk.

 FEATURES:
 - Supports Secure Boot (Secureboot).